planetary-server-manager/planet-factorio/README.md

 # Factorio Dedicated Server
-Containerized Factorio server for easy portability, deployment, and configuration.
+Containerized cross-platform Factorio server for easy portability, deployment, and configuration.

 # Summary
 This is an all-in one container for running a Factorio server.
-Each version tag corresponds to the Factorio server version that comes bundled in.
+It contains several features, including:

+## Automatic Updates
+The containter will automatically download the latest server version from [factorio.com](https://www.factorio.com/download) each time it (re)starts.

 ## Map Generation
 The container will scan for existing map files in the **/saves** volume (see [volumes](#volumes)) on startup.
 If no map matching **MAP_NAME**.zip exists, it will generate a new one based on the **map-gen-settings.json** file.